The 5 best cars for people with disabilities in 2025

 What makes a car a good choice for a wheelchair user or a person with disabilities?
 Well, it's all about your abilities and your needs.
 Most cars can easily be fitted with solutions such as hand controls, pedals and hoists.
 Swivel seats, wheelchair lifts and ramps all have different requirements that make certain cars more or less suitable.

-We've selected 5 cars that all have different features that make them best in class for certain adaptations or uses.
+We've selected five cars (well, six) that all have different features that make them best in class for certain adaptations or uses.
 Whether you're walking or an active wheelchair user or even a carer for someone passive, this guide is a good place to start.

-1. Ford C-Max: A comfortable car for both driver and passenger
+1. Volkswagen Touran: A comfortable car for both drivers and passengers

 2. Mercedes-Benz V-Class: For the independent driver with a large family

-3. Volkswagen Caddy: Easy to enter, best all-around car for adaptations
+3. Ford Tourneo Connect: Easy to enter, great all-around car for adaptations

 Find the most suitable vehicle based on your needs as a driver or passenger: